Strong tornadoes threaten millions more in the central US after a weekend of violent storms that left at least 28 dead

 Here’s the latest:

 - Deadly weather: Violent storms have killed at least 28 people in three states since Friday: 19 in Kentucky, seven in Missouri – including five in St. Louis – and two in Virginia.
-There have been at least 1,500 reports to the SPC of damaging wind gusts, hail and tornadoes in the days of storms since Wednesday.
+There have been at least 1,500 reports to the Storm Prediction Center of damaging wind gusts, hail and tornadoes in the days of storms since Wednesday.

-- Rare tornado emergencies: The National Weather Service issued the most extreme tornado warning it has at its disposal on Friday and issued two more on Sunday night.
-Friday’s covered southern Illinois’ Williamson County, where an EF4 tornado roared through and injured at least seven people.
-Greensburg and Plevna, Kansas, were caught in Sunday night’s tornado emergencies as “large and destructive” tornadoes tracked through or close to each area.
+- Rare tornado emergencies: In line with extreme tornado warnings issued by the National Weather Service, on Friday an EF4 tornado roared through Illinois’ Williamson County and injured at least seven people.
+Two extreme warnings on Sunday turned into “large and destructive” tornado emergencies in Greensburg and Plevna, Kansas.

-- More danger to come: Tens of millions of people in the central US are at risk of severe thunderstorms on Monday, including more than 17 million people from Texas to Kansas and Missouri who could be in the path of strong tornadoes – defined as EF2 or stronger.
-More than 6 million people are under that same tornado risk on Tuesday as severe weather shifts east.
+- Moderate risk for excessive rainfall: Northern Arkansas and southern Missouri were expected to see up to 5 inches of rain overnight, prompting a level 3-of-4 flooding risk, the National Weather Service said.
+As the storm system moves east Tuesday, severe weather risks, including tornadoes, damaging winds, and hail, will shift to the Tennessee and Ohio Valleys, with localized flash flooding still a concern.

-Multiple rounds of severe weather will target the Plains on Monday, bringing the threat of damaging wind gusts stronger than 80 mph, hail bigger than softballs and strong or intense – greater than EF3 –tornadoes.
+Millions across the central United States endured dangerous storms on Monday, as a powerful weather system swept through the southern Plains and western Mississippi Valley.
+The Storm Prediction Center issued a Moderate Risk for severe weather, with large hail, damaging winds and several strong tornadoes reported in the affected areas, according to the National Weather Service.

-“Everyone needs to stay weather aware today/tonight and have a plan in place in case you need to shelter,” the National Weather Service in Norman, Oklahoma, urged.
+“Everyone needs to stay weather aware today/tonight and have a plan in place in case you need to shelter,” urged the National Weather Service in Norman, Oklahoma.

-A level 4-of-5 risk of severe thunderstorms is centered on more than 5 million people in the eastern half of Oklahoma – including Oklahoma City – and portions of surrounding states on Monday, according to the SPC.
-A larger level 3-of-5 risk includes more than 12 million people elsewhere in the Plains and Mississippi Valley.
+The first round of storms began early Monday afternoon and stretched from northern Texas to Kansas a few hours later.
+The most dangerous activity in Kansas and Oklahoma began late Monday afternoon before an expected push east into the Mississippi Valley overnight.

-The most dangerous activity in Kansas and Oklahoma is expected to begin later Monday afternoon and push east into the Mississippi Valley overnight, but a few damaging storms could rumble to life earlier in the afternoon – especially in northern Texas, including the Dallas-Fort Worth metroplex.
+After a tornado hit Pittsburg County, Oklahoma, sheriff’s deputies, fire personnel, and emergency management services are assessing damage, authorities said.
+They are also checking for individuals who may be injured or trapped, the sheriff’s office said on Facebook.

 Multiple tornadoes hit Kansas Sunday